 - When we receive your personal data from third parties, for example Credit Reference Agencies or fraud prevention organisations; and

 - When we collect publically available information about you.

-We will only request special categories of personal data from you where we believe it will help us manage your account in the best way for you and to ensure that we can respond to your needs during an incident should one occur.
-Scenarios in which we may request your sensitive personal data are, for example, if you are in default due to illness.
+We will only request special categories of personal data (health data) from you where we believe it will help us manage your account in the best way for you and to ensure that we can respond to your needs during an incident should one occur.
+Scenarios in which we may request your special category data are, for example, if you are in default on your payments due to illness.
 We hold specific information in the event of an incident (e.g. if you are on dialysis, haemo-dialysis) to ensure we can offer additional support and provide services when you need it.
-We have a process for consenting and re-consenting for any special category data we hold on you (every two years).
+We have a process to contact you and confirm your circumstances for any special category data we hold on you (every two years).